 What To Do

 Listen when you turn the key to “on.”
-You should hear a faint hum from the fuel pump pressurizing the system (2โ3 seconds).
+You should hear a faint hum from the fuel pump pressurizing the system (2-3 seconds).
 No hum?
 The fuel pump may be dead or dying.
+On some vehicles the pump is quieter and harder to hear, so put your ear close to the rear of the car near the fuel tank or have someone else listen while you hold the key in position.

 Scan for codes.
-A cheap OBD-II scanner ($25 at any auto parts store) will often point directly at the problem, P0300 series (misfires), P0171/P0174 (lean fuel trim), or MAF sensor codes are all common here.
+A cheap OBD-II scanner ($25 at any auto parts store) will often point directly at the problem.
+P0300 series (misfires), P0171/P0174 (lean fuel trim), or MAF sensor codes are all common here.
+A P0335 or P0340 code points to a crankshaft or camshaft position sensor, which is a frequent cause of stall-on-startup that gets overlooked.
+Even if no check engine light is on yet, codes can be stored as pending.

 Call a tow if none of the above applies.
 A car that won’t stay running is not safe to drive, and continuing to crank it can damage a failing fuel pump faster.